Dave-team/Knowledge-base/Mental Models.md

 Sustainability — The endurance of systems and processes.

-Contrast mis-reaction tendency - Dictionary meaning of Contrast is “To compare in order to show differences or unlikeness“.
-We judge stimuli by differences and changes and not by absolute magnitudes. (e.g. going from hot to cold water)
+Contrast mis-reaction tendency - judging and perceiving the absolute magnitude of something not by itself but based only on its difference to something else presented closely in time or space or to some earlier adaptation level.
+Also underestimating the consequences over time of gradual changes.
+How we value things depends on what we compare them with (e.g. going from hot to cold water).
+We value things by comparing them to something else rather than analysing each piece standalone.
+Leather seats of 3,000 are not cheap, but we tell ourselves such things as we compare it to a 50,000 car

 Lollapalooza effect - When two or more psychological biases combine together, the effect get compounded on a tremendous scale.

 Randomness: much of the wold is composed of random, non-sequential events.
 We are ‘fooled’ when we attribute causality to things that are actually outside of our control.
+When bad things happen, we try to find causal explanations or something to blame.
+The more unexpected or negative we find an event, the more likely we are to look for explanations.
+We underestimate the influence of randomness.
+Here we define a random event as an event that can't be predicted because of a lack of knowledge.
+An event is random when we don't have enough information to determine its outcome in advance.

 Specialization – if people are specialized in performing singular tasks, this often increases productivity